-Once again, just what offer you get will depend on your bank, which card you hold, how much you spend on that card each year, and more.
+Once again, just what offer you get will depend on your bank, which card you hold, how much you spend on that card each year and more.
 Banks make these decisions based on how valuable your continued business is to them.
 And you may not get an offer, period.

 What Should I Say During My Retention Call?

 Calling up a bank and asking for a retention offer can feel daunting, but it's simple.

 Start by firing up an online chat or dialing the number on the back of your card (or the retention numbers listed above).
 When it's time to get down to business, say something like:

-“I’m considering canceling this card because I’m just not getting enough value to justify paying the large annual fee again, especially since I’m still not traveling nearly as much as prior to the pandemic.”
+“I'm considering canceling this card because I'm just not getting enough value to justify the large annual fee.”

 Your customer service agent will almost certainly respond by diving into the card's current benefits – including any recent additions – in an attempt to get you to reconsider.
 Counter by saying something along the lines of:

 “I'm aware of those benefits and have used some of them, but it's still not enough for me to justify keeping the card open for another year.
 Are there any additional incentives or offers available to convince me to renew my credit card?”

 That's when you get into the potential retention offers.
 In some cases you'll be transferred to a different agent who will go over the available offers with you and in other cases, it will be the same person you initially got in touch with.
 Either way, it's typically a computerized process, so your agent will likely give you one or more retention offers – if any are available.
 And don't be afraid to ask if any others are available after you get the first one.

 Regardless of which you choose, a big points bonus, annual fee discount, or statement credit could make it an easy decision to renew.
 If you accept an offer, you're agreeing to pay the annual fee in exchange for whatever retention offer you landed on.
-Cancel the card before paying the annual fee, and you’ll forfeit that offer.
+Cancel the card before paying the annual fee, and you'll forfeit that offer.